Jintiannn/openEuler/README.md

   * Know how to create a software package.</p>

 **4.💡 Develop new software:**
-Create a brand-new software based on your ideas and contribute it to the openEuler community, making it part of the openEuler distribution.<br />
+Create brand-new software based on your ideas and contribute it to the openEuler community, making it part of the openEuler distribution.<br />
 **You have the flexibility to choose one of two methods to integrate your work into the openEuler community:** <br />
   * **Develop in other communities and integrate into openEuler:** If you already have your project on platforms like GitHub, GitLab, or Gitee, you can follow the third participation method to add the software to the 'src-openeuler' repo.<br />
   * **Develop within our community and integrate into openEuler:** Alternatively, you can establish your project on [Gitee](https://gitee.com/openeuler), which is similar to 'hosting' your project within the openEuler community.</p>